tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 “What??
 None of that was photo - “

-“**HEY,**” he barked, stomping across the foyer, crushing discarded  frozen meal boxes beneath his boot heel, squaring up to me, nose-to-nose, lips contorted into a snarl.
+“**HEY,**” he barked, stomping across the foyer, crushing frozen meal boxes beneath his boot heel, squaring up to me, nose-to-nose, lips contorted into a snarl.
 I shut my mouth and sheepishly tilted my head to the floor.
 Distant lightning fractured the sky, bathing the room in a pearly flash.

 Hughes lowered his voice to a sharp whisper.